Seminar: Placing Medical Devices and In-Vitro Diagnostic Devices on the Union Market (EU) – News and Challenges

 If they do qualify, you will also need to determine the appropriate classification in order to determine your unique path to compliance.

 The expanded scope of the IVDR includes companion diagnostics.
 Classification systems has been altered to risk-based system to more closely match other international markets.
-All non-EU based manufacturers are obligated to appoint an Authorized Representative.
+All non-EU based manufacturers are obligated to appoint an Authorised Representative.

 An Authorised Representative is any person naturally or legally established in the Union who is explicitly designated by the manufacturer to act on their behalf.
 This person may be addressed by authorities and bodies within the Community, instead of the manufacturer themselves, with regards to the requirements of this Regulation.